Zeb152/AlfredAI-Public/README.md

 webScrape(String: userInput)
 ```

 Acts on the request to call a function.
-After finding out that the LLM called a function, you can run this and the Brain will figure out what function the AI wants to call and will execute it.
+After finding out that the LLM called a function, you can run this, and the Brain will figure out what function the AI wants to call and will execute it.
 This returns a string reply from the chatbot.
-`NOTE: determining whether the LLM called a function or not must be written in your own code.
-Examples of this is shown below about how to implement it.`
+`NOTE: Determining whether the LLM called a function or not must be written in your own code.
+Examples of this are shown below about how to implement it.`

 ```
 actOnFunctionCall(Requires: OpenAI.completion Response (output), String UserInput)